Sucerquia/ASE-PLUMED_tutorial/NAVIGATION.md

 which use quantum or classical methods.
 We developed a [plumed calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/plumed.html) to connect PLUMED with all the other codes interfaced in ASE.
 We note that PLUMED allows several actions in addition of what we show in this tutorial.
 For further description, visit [plumed web page](http://www.plumed.org/doc).

 This tutorial begins with a brief explanation of the basic ideas about metadynamics.
 We first use a toy model to show how to compute collective variables on-the-fly in an MD simulation, and also from a previously computed MD trajectory using post-processing.
 We then implement Well-Tempered Metadynamics to reconstruct the free energy surface of the toy system along a set of collective variables.
 Finally, we present a more realistic example for a small silver cluster that uses ab-initio metadynamics to estimate the free energy landscape.
 All the files required to complete this tutorial are publicly available in [https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files).

+<a name="cite1">[1]</a> Sucerquia, Daniel, Cristian Parra, Pilar Cossio, and Olga Lopez-Acevedo.
+“Ab Initio Metadynamics Determination of Temperature-Dependent Free-Energy Landscape in Ultrasmall Silver Clusters.”
+The Journal of Chemical Physics 156, no. 15 (April 21, 2022): 154301. [https://doi.org/10.1063/5.0082332](https://doi.org/10.1063/5.0082332)

 | **WARNING** |
 | ---         |